-The Board is committed to achieving and demonstrating the highest standards of corporate governance.
-Since IPL's listing on the Australian Securities Exchange (ASX) in July 2003, the Board has implemented, and operated in accordance with, a set of corporate governance principles which the Board sees as fundamental to the Company's continued growth and success and the achievement of its corporate ambition and strategy.
+Incitec Pivot Limited (IPL or the Company) is committed to achieving and demonstrating the highest standards of corporate governance.
+The Board has implemented, and operates in accordance with, a set of corporate governance principles which the Board sees as fundamental to IPL's continued growth and success and the achievement of its corporate ambition and strategy.
+The Board continues to review IPL's corporate governance framework and practices to ensure